A job is the main business object within the HelpMaster that is used for ticketing, tracking and working with.

 Don’t purge: This checkbox is used to flag a job that should not be deleted/purged.
 By default, the Purge Wizard will not delete these jobs unless explicitly instructed to do so.

-Private (Staff viewing only) When checked, the job will not be visible via the web portal to clients.
+Private (Staff viewing only) When checked (ticked), the job will not be visible via the web portal to ANY clients.
+This includes the Primary Client unless they are a Staff member.
+This setting will override any other visibility options that may be set.

 Hide Job Standard Actions When checked, the standard actions for the job will be hidden.
 This may be useful when using a custom set of “Available Actions” as defined in the Job Template.